danny314/cryptography/RC4/README.md

 RC4 implementation.
-For demon only - do not use in production
+For demo only - do not use in production